 M The number of time points at which each subject is measured.
-This is also the number of periods and the number of treatments.

 K The effect size multiplier.
 The original means are all multiplied by this value, resulting in a corresponding change in the effect size.

 σm Standard Deviation of Means.
 The magnitude of differences among the hypothesized means.